Clark Durant

-W. Clark Durant (born May 13, 1949) is co-founder and former CEO of the Cornerstone Schools (Michigan), a group of charter and independent schools in the inner city of Detroit.
+Wiliam Clark Durant III (born May 13, 1949) is an American businessman who is the co-founder and former CEO of the Cornerstone Schools, a group of charter and independent schools in the inner city of Detroit.
 Durant was a Republican politician in the state of Michigan, and was a candidate for the U.S. Senate in 2012.

 Early life

 Durant was born in Detroit, Michigan.
 He attended Tulane University in New Orleans, Louisiana, and graduated in 1971 with an economics major.
 Durant was in the Reserve Officers' Training Corps and graduated as a second lieutenant in the U.S. Army Transportation Corps.
 He served 3 months of active duty at Fort Eustis, Virginia in 1971, then went into the Reserves and was honorably discharged as a captain.
 He received a J.D. from Notre Dame Law School in 1976.
 Durant was admitted to the Michigan bar in 1976.